 Note.
 The process for responding to a person over the age of 18 who is a suspected victim of trafficking is different from responding to a minor.
 If a person is 18 or older, they are legally an adult.
 It is important to respect their confidentiality if they deny services at this time.
-However, if a victim who is 18 years old or older has a disability, the person is classified as a protected person and additional reporting to Adult Protective Services is required.
+However, if a victim who is 18 years old or older has a disability, the person is

-If the suspected victim is an adult (18+) with a disability:
+If the individual is an adult (18+) with a disability: